feliperuela/Challenge_2_G1_Training_MAIN/README.md

 The training progress was logged using TensorBoard.
 The cumulative reward curve demonstrates a successful learning progression, moving from initial failure to a stable, high-performance policy.

-*(A screenshot of your TensorBoard graph can be placed here if you wish)*

 ---

 ## 3. Step-by-Step Reproduction Guide